 went Reukjavik- to north east peninsular, road 1-tunnel-51-54-mt snaefellsjokull-56-54-back.
 4days. then golden triangle extended to the open geothermal area somewhere around selfoss. the person with me then had never been in geothermal area and i was able to let her explore a whole land scape of open mud pools, steam vents,live craters, rainbow colours. that she found far better than the geysir area and all the tourists.

-and go the the gap, where the east and the west tonic plats meet and have a foot in each world up the very top end of the valley. about 4 years ago
+and go the the gap, where the east and the west tonic plats meet and have a foot in each world up the very top end of the valley. over 4 years ago